janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

   default = ["jenkins-server", "docker-server"]
 }
 ```
-### Edit the security group id and keyname in variables.tf

 ### Now, execute the terraform config files to launch the servers
 ```
 terraform init